Coastline-XploitClub/CCDC/Scripts/Environment/Linux/Wazuh/firewallrules.md

 # Wazuh Server/Indexer: firewall rules
-- [ ] ports 9200 and 1514 must be open on wazuh server
+- [ ] ports 9200, 1515, 55000, 1514 must be open on wazuh server for single node indexer,server,dashboard.
+Also open https port for dashboard if we are going to access from another host

 ## firewalld
 ```bash